Webinaut/the-mav/src/content/articles/apparent.md

 Have you ever experienced the frustration of trying to solve a problem and discovering that your solution isn't a solution at all?
 It happens to me far too often.
 And, after disappearing down a rabbit hole, you end up being annoyed and frustrated with yourself.

-It reminds me of a presentation given by a friend of mine, Teddy Langschmidt, who had a market research company called Integrated Marketing.
+It reminds me of a presentation given by a friend, Teddy Langschmidt, who had a market research company called Integrated Marketing.
 He started with words to the effect of - "for almost everything in life there is a given reason and a real reason".
 He then went on to say that our job as researchers was to uncover real reasons.

 It seems to me that this applies to problem-solving too.
 Too often problems are ill-defined, leading to good solutions to the wrong problem.